Church of St John of the Collachium: Treasures

 John the Baptist, as depicted by the seventeenth-century painter Paolo Farinati.
 The pennant shows the words ecce agnus dei ('behold the Lamb of God').

 The Church of St John housed the Hospitallers' main collection of relics, which was probably moved there upon the church's construction.
 This collection included relics taken by the knights in Palestine, during their period in the Levant (until 1291), as well as the relics formerly held by the Knights Templar, which were given to the Hospitallers in 1313 after the Templar order was dissolved in 1312.

 The first attested mention of this collection was made by Ludolf von Sudheim, a German priest who visited Rhodes on a journey to the Holy Land between 1336 and 1341.
 Von Sudheim recorded the presence of a bronze cross, believed to have been made from the bowl used by Jesus to wash the feet of his disciples.
 From the late fourteenth century, prompted by a loss of revenues caused by the Papal Schism of 1378, the Hospitallers took greater care to expand, curate and promote their collection of relics as a means of generating income from pilgrims visiting Rhodes.
-The collection became famous: it was described in several pilgrims' accounts, and listed in the Santa parola ('Holy Words'), a litany dating from 1389–1475, read by sailors and outlining the holy sites along the route of their voyage.
+The collection became famous: it was described in several pilgrims' accounts, and listed in the Santa parola ('Holy Word'), a litany dating from 1389–1475, read by sailors and outlining the holy sites along the route of their voyage.
 Pilgrims' accounts recall that the relics were held in the church's sacristy and displayed in silver and gold monstrances.